THE CARDWEAVING RIFF

 NOTES

 There are many possible variations in card-weaving.
-This is just one
+This is just

-some areas for experimentation:
+style.
+Here are some areas for experimentation:

 - The cards

 You don’t have to stick to 4 hole cards.
-There are 3, 5, and 6 hole
+There are 3, 5, and

-cards, cards with holes in the center, etc.
+6 hole cards, cards with holes in the center, etc.

 - The materials

-Thick warps and wefts are sometimes hard to work with, but can be used
+Thick warps and wefts are sometimes hard to work with, but can be

-during weaving produces interesting effects.
+of the weft during weaving produces interesting effects.

 - Patterns